 - 1 pound lean ground beef

 - Salt & freshly ground black pepper, to taste

-- 1 chipotle pepper in adobo sauce, minced (remove the seeds for less heat)
+- 1 chipotle pepper in adobo sauce, minced (scrape out & discard the seeds for less heat)

 - 1 teaspoon adobo sauce, more or less to taste